nelhage/blog.nelhage.com/content/post/cpython-tail-call.md

 And it turns out: Yes.

-clang-18 (or clang-19 with appropriate flags), when presented with the "classic" `switch`-based interpreter, **goes ahead and that replicates the dispatch logic into each the body of each opcode anyways**.
+clang-18 (or clang-19 with appropriate flags), when presented with the "classic" `switch`-based interpreter, **goes ahead and duplicates the dispatch logic into each the body of each opcode anyways**.
 Here's another table, showing the same builds with the number of indirect jumps, using the `objdump | grep` test from earlier:

 | Benchmark           | clang18 | clang18.nocg | clang19.nocg | clang19      |
 |---------------------|:-------:|:------------:|:------------:|:------------:|